theophile/SuperSlicer_to_Orca_scripts/README.md

 perl superslicer_to_orca.pl --input <PATTERN> --outdir <DIRECTORY> [OPTIONS]
 ```

-On my Windows-based system, the following command will batch convert all my SuperSlicer filament profiles so that they all appear in OrcaSlicer the next time it is started:
+On my Windows-based system, the following command will batch convert all my SuperSlicer filament profiles without overwriting any existing files and the newly converted filament profiles will all appear in OrcaSlicer the next time it is started:

 ```
-perl superslicer_to_orca.pl --input C:\Users\%USERNAME%\AppData\Roaming\SuperSlicer\filament\*.ini --outdir C:\Users\%USERNAME%\AppData\Roaming\OrcaSlicer\
+perl superslicer_to_orca.pl --input C:\Users\%USERNAME%\AppData\Roaming\SuperSlicer\filament\*.ini --outdir C:\Users\%USERNAME%\AppData\Roaming\OrcaSlicer\ --on-existing skip
 ```

 >[!IMPORTANT]